SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Router_Control/Router_Control.md

 When you open the module for the first time, you will find a default user interface (called a configuration) that contains a tab page for every matrix found in your DMS.
 Next to that default configuration, you can create additional configurations.
 All configurations (including the default) can be customized.

-> [!TIP]
+> [!NOTE]
-> When you have no matrix defined on your DMS, when opening the Router Control app, "This config is empty" is displayed.
+> If no matrices are defined in your DMS yet, the Router Control module displays "This config is empty" when you open it.